 • Silver Lake Mill • Loockerman Landing Train Station • Mill Lane School • Reed General Store • Gourley Barbershop • St. Thomas Church •Carney Farmhouse

-• Johnson & Son Blacksmith & Wheelwright Shop
+• Johnson & Son Blacksmith and Wheelwright Shop

 The objects and artifacts on display in these beautifully preserved buildings tell the story of growth and change in Delaware's rural communities.